jgreef/Colors/UI_readme.txt

 r:                      randomizes the rule set with non-deterministic behaviour and randomizes the
                         starting colors

+l:                      sets the rules to game of life

 x:                      randomizes only the starting colors

 c:                      toggles whether the sim draws black and white or colors